PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-16 16:45:38
+Last updated: 2024-04-16 16:46:11
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: I found a Bollywood movie about a princess who falls for a lowly street sweeper.
+It's only seven hours long. - Kamala